 Does having multiple tabs open slow down the computer?

 Leaving multiple tabs open in a web browser slows down your computer.
 This is because every tab uses some percentage of your system’s RAM.
-Therefore, if you open multiple tabs in your web browser, the maximum part of your computer’s RAM will be used by your web browser, as a result of which your system will have less free RAM to manage other tasks.
+Therefore, if you open multiple tabs in your web browser, most of your computer’s RAM will be used by the browser, leaving your system with less free RAM to manage other tasks.

 Does having multiple tabs open drain battery?

-Generally speaking, it is logical to expect that the more tabs you have open, the more the resource consumption and consequently power consumption.
-But the actual battery drain is negligible and studies have also shown that the more tabs you have open, the less the effect each new tab has on the battery life.
+Generally speaking, it is logical to expect that the more tabs you have open, the greater the resource consumption and, consequently, the power consumption.
+But the actual battery drain is negligible, and studies have shown that the more tabs you have open, the less each new tab affects battery life.

 Read next: Best Privacy browsers for Windows PC.